jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 Couple things to note here:

-1. We first pass `x` through a final layer normalization layer before doing the projection to vocab.
+1. We first pass `x` through a **final layer normalization** layer before doing the projection to vocab.
 This is specific to the GPT-2 architecture (this is not present in the original GPT and Transformer papers).
-2. We are reusing the embedding matrix `wte` to do our projection.
-Other implementations may choose to instead use a separate learned weight matrix for this projection, however sharing the embedding matrix has a couple of advantages.
+2. We are **reusing the embedding matrix** `wte` for the projection.
+Other GPT implementations may choose to use a separate learned weight matrix for the projection, however sharing the embedding matrix has a couple of advantages:
     * You save some parameters (although at GPT-3 scale, this is negligible).
-    * The matrix is both responsible for mapping to words and from words, so in theory it _may_ learn a richer representation compared to having two separate matrixes.
+    * Since the matrix is both responsible for mapping both _to_ words and _from_ words, so in theory, it _may_ learn a richer representation compared to having two separate matrixes.
-4. We **don't** apply `softmax` at the end, so our outputs will be [logits](https://developers.google.com/machine-learning/glossary/#logits) instead of probabilities between 0 and 1.
+4. We **don't apply `softmax`** at the end, so our outputs will be [logits](https://developers.google.com/machine-learning/glossary/#logits) instead of probabilities between 0 and 1.
 This is done for several reasons:
     * `softmax` is [monotonic](https://en.wikipedia.org/wiki/Monotonic_function), so for greedy sampling `np.argmax(logits)` is equivalent to `np.argmax(softmax(logits))` making `softmax` redundant
     * `softmax` is irreversible, meaning we can always go from `logits` to `probabilities` by applying `softmax`, but we can't go back to `logits` from `probabilities`, so for maximum flexibility, we output the `logits`
     * Numerically stability (for example, to compute cross entropy loss, taking [`log(softmax(logits))` is numerically instable compared to `log_softmax(logits)`](https://jaykmody.com/blog/stable-softmax/#cross-entropy-and-log-softmax)

-The projection to vocab step is also sometimes called the language modeling head.
+The projection to vocab step is also sometimes called the **language modeling head**.
+What does "head" mean?
+Once your GPT is pre-trained, you can swap out the language modeling head with some other kind of projection, say a **classification head** to fine-tune the model on some classification task.
+So you're model can have multiple heads, kind of like a [hydra](https://en.wikipedia.org/wiki/Lernaean_Hydra).

 So that's the GPT architecture at a high level, let's actually dig a bit deeper into what the decoder blocks are doing.